gustavofpereira/gustavofpereira/README.md

 ### Hi everyone, I´m Gustavo Pereira, a tech enthusiastic and this is my GitHub repository.

 - 🌱 I’m currently learning web development
-- 👯 I’m looking to collaborate on othes student´s repositories
+- 👯 I’m looking to collaborate on other student´s repositories
-- 🤔 I’m looking for help with anyone that is starting as a DEV like me
+- 🤔 I’m tryeing to help anyone that is starting as a DEV like me
 - 💬 Ask me about ...
 - 📫 How to reach me: engenheirogustavo@gmail.com and https://www.linkedin.com/in/gustavo-pereira-915b4a/
 - ⚡ Fun fact: I love to travel, cats, study about wine, beer, and cooking!
 Yes, please ask me to prepare Prime Ribs BBQ! http://tail-gate.blogspot.com/2008/11/pork-ribs.html <- it was my inspiration to learn it!